MeSabya/Kubernetes/volumes/Kubernetes Volume Basics.md

 The name: demo-volume must refer to the volume at the bottom of the Pod spec.
 It specifies : mount demo-volume at /demo in the container.

 ### Usecase:
-In my project there is a python component (deployed as a ststefulset) which consists of 4 containers , namely : MDW, OS-Pack, RKT, MAG.
+In my project there is a python component (deployed as a statefulset) which consists of 4 containers , namely : MDW, OS-Pack, RKT, MAG.
-MAG, RKT conatiner needs a bunch of cache files to execute a proper regression test case.
+MAG, RKT conatiner needs a bunch of static configuration files/cache files to execute a proper regression test case.
+Configmap cannot be used as it will be a lot of files.

 #### To Solve this issue:
-To be able to have some cache files , we created a dedicated docker container with these cache files and push them to shared openshift volumes so that containers can read them
+We created a dedicated docker container with these configuration files/cache files and push them to shared openshift volumes so that containers can read them
 So we introduced another container called GMC-Cache.
 Basically this container has all the cache files loaded at /projects/cache path.

 Basically the flow goes like this :
 MAG and RKT needs cache files.
 Cache files are present in another container gmc-cache.
-Now two questions arises:
+Now two questions arise:

 ##### 1. How gmc-cache get those cache files at /projects/cache path?